-Commercial Sexual Exploitation of Children (CSEC)
+Human Trafficking and the Commercial Sexual Exploitation of Children (CSEC)

-What is CSEC?Commercial Sexual Exploitation of Children (CSEC) is a form of modern day slavery that exists both in the United States, and internationally.
+What is Human Trafficking?U.S. law defines human trafficking as the use of force, fraud, or coercion to compel a person into commercial sex acts or labor or services against his or her will.
+The one exception involves minors and commercial sex.
+Inducing a minor into commercial sex is considered human trafficking regardless of the presence of force, fraud or coercion.What is CSEC?Commercial Sexual Exploitation of Children (CSEC) is a form of modern-day slavery that exists both in the United States, and internationally.
 CSEC perpetrators use violence, threats, lies, debt bondage, and other forms of coercion to force women, men and children to engage in commercial sex against their will.
 Under federal law, any minor under the age of 18 years induced into commercial sex is a victim of sex trafficking—regardless of whether or not the trafficker used force, fraud, or coercion.Purpose

 In 2015, the Los Angeles Unified School District joined a national movement to increase awareness of the Commercial Sexual Exploitation of Children (CSEC).
 The Board Resolution “Not in our Schools, Not in our Communities” initiated a campaign to provide CSEC awareness and prevention trainings throughout L.A.
 Unified.
-CSEC awareness education aims to prevent and address CSEC by increasing knowledge among L.A.
-Unified staff, students, and families, and ensuring appropriate, timely response to support those at-risk or involved in CSEC.
-CSEC is a fast growing criminal enterprise throughout the world.
+CSEC is a fast-growing criminal enterprise throughout the world.
 Los Angeles holds the regrettable position of being one of the highest markets for the commercial sexual exploitation of children, prompting the LAUSD to take a proactive measure to protect our students and our communities.

 As a District priority, the Cadre of Consultants began implementing a series of trainings at school sites in the spring of 2017.
 The Cadre will continue to provide trainings throughout the District until all secondary schools have been trained.
+CSEC awareness education aims to prevent and address the commercial sexual exploitation of youth by increasing knowledge among L.A.
+Unified staff, students, and families, and ensuring appropriate, timely response to support those at-risk or involved in CSEC.

-CSEC awareness trainings conducted by the Cadre of Consultants will support identification of suspected victims of sex trafficking and following established protocol for the mandated reporting of child abuse to law enforcement and the Department of Children and Family Services.
+CSEC and Human Trafficking awareness trainings conducted by the Cadre of Consultants will support identification of suspected victims of sex trafficking and following established protocol for the mandated reporting of child abuse to law enforcement and the Department of Children and Family Services.
 Additionally, the trainings will serve to increase awareness of: